Writing and musical reflections in progress.

 ways of seeing.
 Searching for alternatives to the aims, tools and methods of industrial art practice, as well as to

-exploring the role that sound, movement and trance can play in these transformative processes.
-Finding a method.
+exploring the role that sound, movement and trance can support these collective transformative processes.
+Finding

 Why Astrology, Why Herakles, Why Ritual?